-- Interpretation - Positive: Any blue color in either specimen window.
-Any trace of blue coloration is regarded as positive for occult blood. - Negative: No detectable blue color on either window.
-Absence of blue indicates no detectable occult blood. - Results are read at 1 minute of pulling the tab.
+- Interpretation - Positive: Valid internal control and any blue color in either specimen window.
+Any trace of blue coloration in the specimen window is regarded as positive for occult blood.

+- Negative: Valid internal control and no detectable blue color on either window.
+Absence of blue in the specimen window indicates no detectable occult blood. - o INVALID: See Internal Quality Control Troubleshooting section below for details - Results are read at 1 minute of pulling the tab.
 Interpret all results within 3 minutes of pulling tab.
-After 3 minutes, intensity of blue color may decrease or fade, and possibly appear negative. - Within this time period, proper functioning of reagents is indicated by the positive internal control monitor turning blue and the background coloring remaining unchanged (internal negative control). - Neither color intensity nor the shade of blue from the positive internal control monitor should be used as a reference for the appearance of positive test results.

-• Follow facility protocol for result documentation.
+After 3 minutes, intensity of blue color may decrease or fade, and possibly appear negative. - Within this time period, proper functioning of reagents is indicated by the positive internal control monitor turning blue and the background coloring remaining unchanged (internal negative control). - Neither color intensity nor the shade of blue from the positive internal control monitor should be used as a reference for the appearance of positive test results. - Follow facility protocol for result documentation.